tbidne/shrun/README.md

 `shrun` can be configured by either CLI args or a `toml` config file.
 Most arguments exist in both formats -- where they have the same name -- though some exist only as CLI args.
 The following describes the CLI args.
 See [default.toml](./examples/default.toml) for a description of the `toml` file.

+Most options have a `no-X` variant e.g. `--cmd-log` has a corresponding `--no-cmd-log`.
+These flags totally disable the corresponding options name make it as if the field was never specified i.e. the default behavior is used.

 ## Core Functionality

 ### Config